 A primitive and slowly evolving fish, the spotted gar, is so much like zebrafish and humans that it can serve as a bridge species capable of leading to more powerful biomedical research on human diseases, say UO researchers.

 In a comprehensive, international research effort, led by the UO in collaboration with the Broad Institute at MIT and Harvard University, researchers sequenced the genome of the spotted gar — an ancient fish with hard, diamond-shaped scales and a long mouth filled with needle-like teeth.
-Their work is detailed in a paper published online by the journal Nature Genetics.
+Their work is detailed in a paper published in the March 7 issue of the journal Nature Genetics.

 The spotted gar’s genome is an evolutionary repository of ancient genetic materials, said UO biologist John H. Postlethwait.
 “Many genes found in human but not in zebrafish, a favorite for biomedical research, are present in gar, and, likewise, genes present in zebrafish but not in humans are also in gar,” he said.
 “This relic of a fish retains ancestral characteristics lost by other fishes or humans.

 In addition, numerous pieces of genetic material that have been minimally altered by evolution and do not function like regular genes are found in gar and are often tied to human diseases, but they are not directly detectable in zebrafish, he said.

 “The bottom line is that the sequences of non-coding elements have been conserved in humans, gar and zebrafish — even though they don’t code for a protein, they have to be doing something important,” said Postlethwait, also a member the UO’s Institute of Neuroscience.
 “Now, if you first compare human to gar, and then gar to zebrafish, then we can make the connections.
 The gar is a bridge.”